PPP vs Other Conditions: How to Tell the Difference

 - They are only around the corona

-- They are spreading rapidly
+- Are spreading rapidly

 - They bleed, ulcerate or discharge